EliteSCP/VoiceChatManager/README.md

 ## WARNING!
 Read your local law regarding voice recording before activating the voice chat recorder and make sure to set `is_compliant` config to true if your server is hosted in the EU or people from EU join your server.

+Playing earrapes is against [VSR](https://scpslgame.com/Verified_server_rules.pdf) read it before using this plugin.

 Inspired by [CommsHack](https://github.com/VirtualBrightPlayz/CommsHack).